iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 \tag{12}
 $$

-Now, the next thing is to solve this integral, and remember from the Guassian Integral, which we have tried here: [[Application of Fourier Transform (PDE Flavor)]]
+Now, the next thing is to solve this integral, and remember from the Gaussian Integral, which we have tried here: [[Application of Fourier Transform (PDE Flavor)]]

 The integral of the solution turns out to be: